CrossRef/event-data-user-guide/event-data-manual.md

 CED is currently at Minimum Viable Product (MVP) stage.
 MVP means that we have put the pieces in place to demonstrate that we can collect and disseminate Event Data, but **it is not offered as a complete or production-quality service**.

 This manual may refer to future cabpilities of Crossref Event Data in order to illustrate principles.
-Crossref Event Data and this manual are constantly evolving.
-For more information about Crossref Event Data, and the most up to date version of this User Manual, see the Product Information page at [http://eventdata.crossref.org](http://eventdata.crossref.org).
+Crossref Event Data and this manual are constantly evolving. **For more information about Crossref Event Data, and the most up to date version of this User Manual, see [http://eventdata.crossref.org](http://eventdata.crossref.org)**.

-#ifdef __TODO__

-## Principles and Motivation

-TODO

-- altmetrics emerging field
-- openness of all processes and data
-- aggregators - not doing that
-- audience

-#endif
+Much of the web activity around scholarly content happens outside of the formal literature.
+The scholarly community needs an infrastructure that collects, stores, and openly makes available these interactions.
+That’s why we at Crossref are working to develop a new service that will provide a means of monitoring and displaying links to scholarly content on the open web.
+Our belief is that the greater visibility provided by Crossref Event Data will help publishers, authors, bibliometricians and libraries to develop a fuller understanding of where and how scholarly content is being shared and consumed.

+We believe that by developing all of our software as open source, and by making our processes and data transparent, Event Data will be as trustworthy and understandable as possible.

+While Event Data does collect and aggregate data, there will be a clear audit trail for how every figure is produced.

 #ifdef __FUTURE__